focus-editor/focus/LOG.md

 - Ctrl + [ and Ctrl + ] to indent lines
     - Need to refactor the input system first
 - Ctrl + Home/End to jump to beginning/end of the file
+- Alt + PgUp/PgDown to scroll viewport by page

 - Save editor state on editor operations:
     - Alt + minus to open previous state